 A student who fails to satisfy this grade requirement at the end of the academic year shall be disqualified from the Ph.D.
-Program unless the Graduate Committee concerned decides, on justifiable grounds and upon the recommendation of the student's Program Committee, to put him/her on probation for a period not exceeding two (2) semesters.
+Program unless the Graduate Committee concerned decides, on justifiable grounds and upon the recommendation of the student's Dissertation Adviser, to put the student on probation for a period not exceeding two (2) semesters.
 Failure to obtain the minimum GWA after the probation period shall automatically disqualify the student from the Ph.D.
 Program.

-3.5.4 The Qualifying Examination
+3.5.4.
+The Qualifying Examination

-The Qualifying Examination is a written and/or oral examination that has to be taken by the student within one (1) year after completion of the core courses in his/her Program of Study.
+The Qualifying Examination is a written and/or oral examination covering at least three (3) subject areas that has to be taken by the student within one (1) academic year after completion of the core courses in the Program of Study.